OCHA-DAP/pa-anticipatory-action/analyses/malawi/notebooks/mwi_ecmwf_monthly_skill_false_alarms.md

 ### Analyse false alarms
 Compare the false alarms to the occurrence of <=210 mm observed precipitation and 10 consecutive days with cumulative <=10mm on a monthly frequency.
 Compare the false alarms with the MVAC data on a yearly frequency.
+The goal of this analysis is to better understand if those false alarms were events where the situation was detoriating, even though it didn't correspond with the set definition of a dry spell (<=2mm cumulative rainfall during 14 days).

 ```python
 df_forobs_seas[df_forobs_seas.leadtime==2].tail()